marmelab/react-admin/docs/CustomApp.md

 );
 ```

-This application has no sidebar, no auth control, no theming - it's up to you to add these.
+This application has no sidebar, no theming, no [auth control](./Authentication.html#restricting-access-to-a-custom-page) - it's up to you to add these.
 From then on, you can customize pretty much anything you want.